thiagooak/career-growth-tools/src/execution/wip.md

 priorities and sequencing so it pays off to grab a lot of tasks and complete them as fast as you can.

-Later in your career, as you become more senior, your work becomes more strategic.
+Later in your career, your work becomes more strategic.
 You are now one of the people thinking about priorities and sequencing.
 Getting priorities wrong can be expensive.
 Think about it, moving fast in the wrong direction is worse than moving slowly in the wrong direction.